Vietnam is one of the greatest countries in the world.

 A couple of evenings we fancied some Western food.
 For example, we had a yummy pizza each at Fatfish in Danang.
 That cost us 195,000 VND (about $8.50) per person.
 A bit more expensive, but still totally manageable.

 Burger Bros in Danang cost us 100,000 VND (about $4) each – comparable to local food prices.
 And it was a really juicy burger.

 A few times, we spent a bit more on Vietnamese meals.
 For instance, we enjoyed an early dinner at the Pub with Cold Beer.
 The family who owns the place offered a unique ‘kill your own chicken for us to cook’ service (you don’t have to; they can do it for you if you’d prefer).
-Ryan opted to do the honours – brave man.
+Dave opted to do the honours – brave man.
 A while later, a BBQed, spatchcocked bird appeared smelling wonderful.
 It was served with rice, greens and the most amazing sauces – peanut and fresh chilli.
 We really loved that meal.
 It cost us 230,000 VND ($10) each, and was so worth it.